mobizt/ReadyMail/README.md

 *Some SSL client allows user to use in insecure mode without server or Rooth CA SSL certificate verification e.g. using `WiFiClientSecure::setInsecure()` in ESP32 and ESP8266 `WiFiClientSecure.h`.*

-*All examples in this library are for ESP32 for simply demonstation and `WiFiClientSecure` is used for SSL client and skipping for certificate verification by using `WiFiClientSecure::setInsecure()`.*
+*All examples in this library are for ESP32 for simply demonstration and `WiFiClientSecure` is used for SSL client and skipping for certificate verification by using `WiFiClientSecure::setInsecure()`.*

 *If server supports the SSL fragmentation and some SSL client supports SSL fragmentation by allowing user to allocate the IO buffers in any size, this allows user to operate the SSL client in smaller amount of RAM usage.
 Such SSL clients are ESP8266's `WiFiClientSecure` and `ESP_SSLClient`.*